nadiamurias/nadiamurias/README.md

 ## 🚀 About me

 Hi there!
-Im Nadia and passionate about the digital world and new technologies.
+Im Nadia, passionate about the digital world and new technologies.
 I am eager to continue learning in this new environment.

 After 4 years of experience as a web analyst I felt the need to evolve and grow towards a more technical profile.
 Thanks to my positive attitude, commitment and perseverance I have achieved my goal of becoming a front end developer.